StackOps/python-automationclient/README.rst

-This code a fork of `Openstack python-cinderclient`__ If you need API support for the Openstack Cinder API solely or the Apache license, you should use that repository. python-automationclient is licensed under the Apache License like the rest of OpenStack.
+This code a fork of `Openstack python-cinderclient`__ If you need API support for the Openstack Cinder API solely or the Apache license, you should use that repository.

+python-automationclient is licensed under the Apache License.

 __ https://github.com/openstack/cinder